In What Form Is Memory Stored In The Brain & Mind? An Introduction

 The binding of cognitive components with engrams.

-Sorry to be a buzz-kill.
 We do not know how a memory that we recognize as ‘memory’ – your 16th birthday, college slides, first day of school, your shoes, movie dialogues, your first kiss, the face of your loved ones, etc., takes the form of a biological memory storage AND a mental representation.
-Some more memory-related food for thought.

 This question is an open question for scientists to answer.